Skip to main content

 The gas cost is divided into a base fee set by the protocol and a priority fee that the user adds to speed up transaction processing by validators.

-The total fee is equal:
+The total fee equals:

 total fee = units of gas used * (base fee + priority fee).